About The Arizona Musicfest Scholarship

 Biola University, 2015-2019

-Ryanne McLaren graduated summa cum laude with a B.M. in piano performance and an organ minor from Biola University, where she was also a top student in the Torrey Honors Institute.
-During her time at Biola, she earned both the President’s Award and the Van Daele Scholarship for academic merit, as well as several music scholarships including the Richard Unfried and Bishop Awards.
-In the Spring of 2018, she was named the Presser Undergraduate Music Scholar.
+Ryanne (McLaren) Molinari graduated summa cum laude with a B.M. in piano performance and an organ minor from Biola University and the Torrey Honors College.
+While at Biola, she received elite scholarships for academic merit and was named the 2018 Presser Undergraduate Music Scholar.

 Anna Han